AlexNeugroschl/JAX_Risk_Engine/docs/instruments/american-bermudan-swaptions.md

 from the extracted cashflow schedule via `_lgm_bond`.
-A coupon is included only if its own accrual has not yet started as of the evaluation time `t` (`start_time >= t`, using the same `1e-9` tolerance throughout the module, including inside `_discount_at_nodes`'s own P(t,T,x) computation — an earlier version of this function used a stricter, inconsistent zero- tolerance comparison there, which silently zeroed out a coupon's own discount factor whenever its start time landed *exactly* on the exercise time — the common case for a reset-aligned exercise date, not an edge case — corrupting that coupon's forward rate; found and fixed via `tests/test_bermudan_swaption.py`'s exact-reset-date test cases).
+A coupon is included only if its own accrual has not yet started as of the evaluation time `t` (`start_time >= t`, using the same `1e-9` tolerance throughout the module, including inside `_discount_at_nodes`'s own P(t,T,x) computation — a consistent non-zero tolerance is required there so that a coupon whose start time lands *exactly* on the exercise time, the common case for a reset-aligned exercise date, is not silently excluded and its forward rate corrupted; see `tests/test_bermudan_swaption.py`'s exact-reset-date test cases).
 This is exact for any exercise/conditioning time that coincides with a reset date; see "Known limitation" below for what happens otherwise.

 ### 7. Backward induction and early exercise: `_run_backward_induction`